exaspace/async-log4j-jdbc/README.md

 First clone this repo and cd into it, then:

-    docker run -d --name postgres -p 5432:5432 postgres  # let's start a postgres database server docker build -t demo .                               # compile the demo into a docker container docker run --rm --name demo --link postgres demo     # now run the demo, linking it so it can see postgres
+    docker-compose build      # builds the app into a docker image docker-compose up -d      # starts postgres container and the demo application (in background mode)

 The demo app configures Log4J (see "src/test/resources/demo/postgres/log4j.properties"), creating a table called `applog` to hold the messages and then goes into a loop calling logger.info() (5 times per second by default).

+You can keep an eye on the logs with:

+    docker-compose logs -f

-You will see the database write logged for each message (as the demo is running in a chatty debug mode):
+You will see a database write logged for each message (as the demo is running in a chatty debug mode):

     org.exaspace.log4jq.DiscardingJdbcAppender 1174290147 Inserted message: message 0
     org.exaspace.log4jq.DiscardingJdbcAppender 1174290147 Inserted message: message 1